tylergannon/rails-workflow/README.markdown

 ActiveRecord), invoke this user defined `reject` method and finally persist the `rejected` state.

-Note: on successful transition from one state to another the workflow gem immediately persists the new workflow state with `update_column()`, bypassing any ActiveRecord callbacks including `updated_at` update.
-This way it is possible to deal with the validation and to save the pending changes to a record at some later point instead of the moment when transition occurs.

 You can also define event handler accepting/requiring additional
 arguments: